HappyFrowl/documentation/Linux/StorageManagement.md

             * older
             * compatible with most other OS
         * ntfs-ng
-            * Windows NRFS compatible file system
+            * Windows NRFS compatible filesystem
         * NFS
-            * Network file system
+            * Network filesystem
             * Default for file sharing
         * CIFS
             * Common Internet File System
             * USed to access Windows shares

-    * **VFS** - virtual file system
+    * **VFS** - virtual filesystem
-        * VFS is a generic abstraction of all file systems
+        * VFS is a generic abstraction of all filesystems
-        * It sits between the kernel and the actual file systems, mediating communication between both
+        * It sits between the kernel and the actual filesystems, mediating communication between both
-        * It translates the real file system's details over to the kernel
+        * It translates the real filesystem's details over to the kernel
-        * Attached to VFS are all the different file system modules
+        * Attached to VFS are all the different filesystem modules
             * XFS, ext4, btrfs
-            * One special file system module is fuse - file system in user space
+            * One special filesystem module is fuse - filesystem in user space
-                * fuse enables working with file systems that are not directly supported by the Linux kernel, such as zfs
+                * fuse enables working with filesystems that are not directly supported by the Linux kernel, such as zfs
-        * They will be recognizible by their file system labels
+        * They will be recognizible by their filesystem labels
             * These can be up to 16 characters long
-            * `e2label` - see or change ext-based file systems
+            * `e2label` - see or change ext-based filesystems
-            * `xfs_admin` - same but for XFS-based file systems
+            * `xfs_admin` - same but for XFS-based filesystems

-### Managing partitions and file systems
-* `findmnt` - find mount
-    * Show all mounts on the system

 ### Managing disks and partitions
 * `lsblk` - list block